sage-code/eve/manual/basic.md

 ## Data Types

-EVE is a gradual typed language, with predefined types.
+EVE is a gradual typed language.
+Next I will describe basic types:

 **bookmarks**